-Three requirements from the FCC SHAKEN orders that will apply to most U.S. providers
+Three most important requirements from FCC SHAKEN orders

 There’s a lot to read and digest in the FCC first and second report and order for SHAKEN.
 Wading through the rules and exemptions, we’ve identified three simple rules that will apply to most voice service providers in the U.S. Here we go…